vonnieda/dimple/README.md

 - Scrobble to Last.fm, Listenbrainz, Maloja, and more.

 ## "Smart"

+*Ed: explain the feature, drop the silly names.*

 - "Deep Scrobbling" keeps track of your volume adjustments, repeats, skips, scrubs, likes, dislikes, and dozens of other interactive data points.
 This powers features like Current Obsessions, Mood Radio, AI DJ, ReplayGain,